Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Method

 \subsection{SparseEdge Feature}

-The edge feature introduced in DGCNN \cite{dgcnn} allows PointNet \cite{qi2017pointnet} to combine point-wise and local edge information through all layers.
-By using this edge feature, DGCNN drastically increased the performance compared to PointNet.
-The edge feature consists of two components, a k-NN search locating the nearest points, followed by a difference operator between the center point and its neighbors.
-The end result is a $k \times n$ feature where $k$ is the number of neighbors and $n$ is the dimension of the point representation in a layer.
-However, this increased representation capacity also increases the computation time of the full network.
+The edge feature introduced in DGCNN \cite{dgcnn} allows PointNet-like networks \cite{qi2017pointnet} to combine point-wise and local edge information through all layers.
+By using this edge feature, DGCNN significantly increased the performance compared to PointNet.
+The edge feature consists of two components, a k-NN search locating the nearest points or features, followed by a difference operator between the center point and its neighbors.
+The end result is a $k \times i$ feature where $k$ is the number of neighbors and $i$ is the dimension of the point representation in a layer.
+As the data structure from real scans is noisy, it is desirable to have a larger search space for neighbors.
+An increased search space will allow the method to learn a broader range of features, not only relying on the closest neighbour points.
+However, this increased representation capacity will also increase the computation time of the network.

-To decrease the run-time, the number of neighbors, $k$, can be reduced, but this will again decrease the performance of the network.
 To overcome this, we introduce the SparseEdge feature.
 The SparseEdge feature is made to maintain the performance of the edge feature, but with less run-time.
-Instead of selecting the $k$ nearest neighbors a k-NN is performed with $3k$ neighbors, and from these, a subset of $k$ is then selected.
+Instead of selecting the $k$ nearest neighbors, a search is performed with $3k$ neighbors, and from these, a subset of $k$ is then selected.
 The method is shown in Fig.~\ref{fig:sparse}.
 At training time the $k$ neighbors are selected randomly while at test time the feature is set to select every third in the list of neighbors, sorted by the distance to the center point.
 The random selection at training time ensures that the network does not pick up specific features.
 In our experiments, $k$ is set to 10.
 The effectiveness of the SparseEdge is validated in Sec.~\ref{ablation}.